K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 I actually recorded a large chunk of *Your Oni Side* before starting Recording Block 2.
 I just hadn't moved it to Recording Block 2.

 These recording blocks, or rather, recording *days* were spread out between 3-4 days.
-Of course, re-recordings were inevitable, but I handled that during mixing proper, re-recording certain parts when needed.
+Of course, re-recordings were inevitable, but I handled that in mixing proper, re-recording certain parts when needed.
 Though, I think that I could have made the vocals *way* better.

 It was just me, my laptop, my microphone, and a silent air conditioned room.